andrewn/named-websocket-proxy/README.md

 2. Run `npm install` in this directory
 3. Run `npm run build` to generate the `dist/background.js` file.

+Tests
+---

+After installing the test harness using `npm install`, you can run tests using `npm test`.

 Authors and License
 ---